|Support||Chat & Email|

 The chat representatives were prompt and helpful, although the random slow connection problem did not really get fixed.

 CyberGhost offers 24/7 live chat and I was able to connect with a chat representative in under 30 seconds every time I tested it out.
-I did not test out the email support, but I did find quite a few different help guides on their website.
+I did not test out the email support, but I did find some helpful guides on the website.

 Officially, CyberGhost is a torrenting-friendly VPN service.
 They are based in Romania, which does not fall under any stringent copyright laws (unlike the United States and DMCA, for example).
 Many VPNs also restrict torrenting, such as TunnelBear.